VisualMeaning/az-waf-policy-exclusions/README.md

 ## Rules that require exclusions

 For the easyauth authentication flow, there are 4 rules that will cause requests to be blocked and require policy applied.
-One matches any percent encoded data, which is part of the `'redir'` param of the callback request, and the other three match base64 encoded data in general, which are used for `'code'` and `'id_token'` in the callback request and the cookie fields `'AppServiceAuthSession'` and `'Nonce'` in subsequent requests.
+One matches any percent encoded data, which is part of the `'state'` param of the callback request, and the other three match base64 encoded data in general, which are used for `'code'` and `'id_token'` in the callback request and the cookie fields `'AppServiceAuthSession'` and `'Nonce'` in subsequent requests.

 ### 920230